raddified/Msia_Sign_Language_Recognition/README.md

 **For (Software Developers)**

 1. Clone this repository to your local using GitHub Desktop.

 2. Work on the branch of software_deployment / UI_development.

+3. If using other frontend framework, create new files and folders for the software development project.

+4. If using Gradio, can use existing .ipynb provided by lecturer to continue development, but MAKE SURE to follow:
+   - Step 1 to 2 under (AI Developers) section for setup
+   - Step 3 to 5 for development in the file tracked by GitHub.

 **For (Project Manager)**

 1. Clone this repository to your local using GitHub Desktop.

 2. Work on the branch of project_management.

 3. You may create a new folder and put your files like Gantt Chart and others in it.